 Big Brothers Big Sisters is not your typical organization.
 We help children realize their potential and build their futures.
 We nurture children and strengthen communities.
 And we couldn’t do any of it without you.

-For 38 years professional staff have matched local children who are facing adversity with safe, positive mentors in one to one mentoring relationships.
+For more than 38 years professional staff have matched local children who are facing adversity with safe, positive mentors in one to one mentoring relationships.
 The proven results of these wonderful friendships are improved grades and behavior; decreased use of tobacco, alcohol, and illegal drugs; increased self esteem, confidence, and caring about others.
 Mentors and staff are in a unique position to detect neglect and abuse of children; influence parents; bring awareness to community leaders of the needs of children of adversity.
 These children grow up to be productive adults.

 Children may be referred to Big Brothers Big Sisters by a parent or guardian, counselor, physician, Department of Human Resources, Department of Public Health, School staff, judicial system, friends, and relatives.
 With parental/guardian consent, the child is matched with a safe, screened volunteer who has agreed to visit with the child four or more hours or per month for an appropriate fun one on one activity.
 Matches are made based on personality, interests, and locality and are managed with regular follow up by Big Brothers Big Sisters professional case managers.